 How long does it take before a blog becomes popular?

-Too often beginners start a blog with expectations that it will immediately become successful.
-Based on our experience, most blogs take at least 7 – 8 months before seeing decent traffic with the real long-term results showing up after 2-3 years.
+Too often, beginners start a blog with the expectation that it will immediately become successful.
+Based on my experience, most blogs take at least 7-8 months before they see decent traffic, with the real long-term results showing up after 2-3 years.

-For example, our WPBeginner blog which is one of the highest earning blog on the planet was started in 2009.
-See WPBeginner income report.
+For example, the WPBeginner blog, which is one of the highest-earning blogs on the planet, was started in 2009.
+See the WPBeginner income report for more information.

 How many times a week should I blog?

-The frequency of how much you publish is less important than the consistency.
-We recommend that you start with consistently publishing one blog post per week.
+The frequency of how often you publish is less important than the consistency.
+I recommend that you start with consistently publishing one blog post per week.
 If you can do that for 3 weeks in a row, then try doing 2 and then ramp it up.

-At WPBeginner blog, we publish 5 days a week (Monday to Friday).
+At WPBeginner, I publish 5 days a week (Monday to Friday).

-But on our other business blogs, we only publish two blog posts a week.
+But on other business blogs, my team may only publish two blog posts a week.

 What are the top 3 best blog sites for beginners?

-• Hostinger Website Builder – a low-cost alternative to WordPress with web site building solution for small businesses.
+- Hostinger Website Builder – A low-cost alternative to WordPress with a website-building solution for small businesses.

-We hope this article helped you choose the best blogging platform for your next blog.
-You may also want to see our guide on how to create an email newsletter to grow your blog subscribers, and our guide on how to create a business email address for your blog.
+I hope this article helped you choose the best blogging platform for your next blog.
+You may also want to see my guides on how to create an email newsletter to grow your blog subscribers and how to create a business email address for your blog.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.